Syeda-Aliza-Ayaz/CIS-Coders-Arena/README.md

 - Communication through peer reviews
 - A growth mindset
 - Confidence in large project structure
 - Cross-platform testing and file-based output
+- Proficiency in real-world system design
+- Expertise in game mechanics and user interaction

 These skills go far beyond programming — they apply to **any** technology career and show commitment to continuous learning.